valsamovich/cs.github.io/docs/tutorials/database.md

 - Database applications (one or more)
 - Users

 A **database** is a *self-describing collection of related records*.
-A **relational database** is a self-describing collection of related tables.
+A relational database is a self-describing collection of related tables.
 A database is self-describing because it contains a description of its contents within itself, which is known as metadata.
 Tables are related by storing linking values of a common column.
 The contents of a database are user data; metadata; supporting structures, such as indexes; and sometimes application metadata.

-A **database management system (DBMS)** is a large, complicated program used to *create*, *process*, and *administer a database*.
+A **database management system (DBMS)** is a large, complicated program used to create, process, and administer a database.
 DBMS products are almost always licensed from software vendors.
-Specific functions of a DBMS are summarized below:
+Specific *functions* of a DBMS are summarized below:

 - Create database
 - Create tables